salan223/SphereMovie/doc/sprint2/standups.md

 ## Allen Abraham
   1. Worked on: implementing the watchlist feature in frontend and testing
-  2. Commit to: implementing the watchlist feature in backend and testing
+  2. Commit to: implementing the watchlist feature in backend, testing, and burndown chart
   3. Done by: December 3rd, 2024
   4. Blockers: None